– Lesson FAQs –

 When are lessons?

-Lessons are available during store hours at each of our locations, or virtually.
+Lessons are available during store hours at each of our locations.
 They are typically 30 minutes long, once a week.
 You schedule your lessons directly with the instructor according to the days and times that they are available.

 How much do lessons cost?